“… choose your battles, have confidence and stick with your vision and look after yourself, your colleagues and your younger staff at all times”

 Professor Sharon Lewin is the inaugural Director of the Peter Doherty Institute for Infection and Immunity, a joint venture between the University of Melbourne and Royal Melbourne Hospital; Professor of Medicine, The University of Melbourne; consultant infectious diseases physician, Alfred Hospital, Melbourne, Australia; and an National Health and Medical Research Council (NHMRC) of Australia Practitioner Fellow.
 She is an infectious diseases physician and basic scientist and was previously Director of the Department of Infectious Diseases, Alfred Hospital and Monash University (2003-2014) and co-head of the Centre for Biomedical Research, Burnet Institute (2011-2014).

-Sharon leads a large multi-disciplinary research team that focuses on understanding why HIV persists on treatment and developing clinical trials aimed at ultimately finding a cure for HIV infection.
+Sharon is an infectious disease expert and leads a large multi-disciplinary research team that focuses on understanding why HIV persists on treatment, and developing clinical trials aimed at ultimately finding a cure for HIV infection.
 Her other research and clinical interests include understanding how the immune system recovers following treatment of HIV and the interaction between HIV and other important co-infections including hepatitis B virus.
 She is widely recognized for her innovative work in understanding how HIV hides on treatment using novel laboratory models and leading several early phase clinical trials of cancer drugs that alter HIV genes.

 Sharon was the local co-chair of the XXth International AIDS Conference (AIDS2014), the largest health conference ever held in Australia.
 She is a member of the Council of the NHMRC and chairs the NHMRC Health Translation Advisory Committee.
 Sharon was named the 2014 Melburnian of the Year.

 What support structures did/do you have in place that have facilitated your success?